5th Generation Warfare

 India was using 750 fake media outlets to achieve its interests not only against Pakistan but also against China.
 Kalbushan Yadav, the Indian spy arrested from Balochistan, has openly admitted to being on a mission to support an anti-state militia.
 India is also allegedly believed to sponsor terrorism from Afghanistan in Pakistan.

 This is undeniable proof of India’s hybrid war against Pakistan.
 The main rationale for waging such a war is to enfeeble Pakistan’s economic and political stability; there is a particular focus upon damaging the CPEC project at the behest of its patrons.
-This hybrid warfare of India not only harms Pakistan but also jeopardizes the security and stability of South Asia.
+India’s 5th generation warfare not only harms Pakistan but also jeopardizes the security and stability of South Asia.

 The US’s Hybrid Warfare Against Pakistan